-The GPA is computed by dividing the total number of credits attempted for a letter grade into the total number of honor or quality points as outlined in the table above.
+The GPA is computed by dividing the total number of quality points earned by the number of credits attempted for a letter grade.

 INCOMPLETE / IN PROGRESS GRADES

 Incomplete Grade (I)

 All coursework is intended to be completed within the official date parameters set for the registered course.
 An Incomplete grade may be granted when a student is prevented from finishing coursework on time by extenuating circumstances brought about by a specific event.